Lightwave Logic Stock Technical Analysis

 (0.56)

 The market value of Lightwave Logic is measured differently than its book value, which is the value of Lightwave that is recorded on the company's balance sheet.
 Investors also form their own opinion of Lightwave Logic's value that differs from its market value or its book value, called intrinsic value, which is Lightwave Logic's true underlying value.
-Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
+Market participants employ diverse analytical approaches to determine fair value and identify buying opportunities when prices dip below calculated worth.
 Because Lightwave Logic's market value can be influenced by many factors that don't directly affect Lightwave Logic's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Lightwave Logic 'What if' Analysis